biscuitboost/yourbanger-fe/src/data/post/personalized-happy-birthday-songs.md

 author: YourBanger.com Team
 metadata:
   title: "Personalized Happy Birthday Songs - Create Custom Birthday Music | YourBanger.com"
   description: "Create a personalized happy birthday song in 2 minutes.
-Turn their quirks, memories, and inside jokes into a custom song they'll play on repeat. $19.99 per song gift."
+Turn their quirks, memories, and inside jokes into a custom song they'll play on repeat. $19.99 per song."
 ---

 ## The Problem with "Happy Birthday to You"